gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 three questions she keeps getting asked: what is the difference between conda and pip, when should you use one or the other, and can you mix them.

-Her thesis: conda and pip are best understood as two parallel ecosystems with different origins, not as two competing tools.
-The history sketch:
+Her thesis: conda and pip are two parallel ecosystems with different origins, not two competing tools.
+The history
+sketch:

 - [`distutils`](https://docs.python.org/3.11/library/distutils.html) shipped in the standard library with no dependency management, no uninstall, and a release cadence tied to CPython.